Xant3s/World-in-Miniature-VR-Navigation-Toolkit/Manual/content/13-respawn.md

 **Configuration**
 No configuration required.

-**Input**
+**Input Mappings**
-Assign 'Respawn Button' in the input manager.
+Assign 'Respawn' button in the input mappings.

 **Note**
 This feature is always enabled by default.
-To disable it, don't assign any key mapping to the 'Respawn Button'.
+To disable it, don't assign any key mapping to the 'Respawn' button.